-For the share options, the weighted average number of shares in issue has been adjusted as if all dilutive share options were exercised.
+For the share options, the weighted average number of shares in issue has been adjusted as if all share options that are dilutive were exercised.
 The number of shares that could have been issued upon the exercise of all dilutive share options less the number of shares that could have been issued at fair value (determined as the Company's average share price for the financial year) for the same total proceeds is added to the denominator as the number of shares issued for no consideration.
 No adjustment is made to the net profit.